-- Case finding: In order to promptly detect all malaria cases, raise awareness among local health professionals and active case detection activities in high risk areas are implemented and support is provided for the laboratory diagnosis of malaria. - Case investigation: HCDCP investigates all notified malaria.
-For locally-acquired cases, an in-depth interview with the patient is conducted, in order to identify the estimated place of exposure and the risk for further local transmission. - Immediate communication to stakeholders and health professionals at national and local level, after the reporting of each locally-acquired malaria case to the HCDCP: - Hierarchy of the Ministry of Health (MoH), i. - Regional public health authorities, ii. - iii.
+- Case finding: In order to promptly detect all malaria cases, raise awareness among local health professionals and active case detection activities in high risk areas are implemented and support is provided for the laboratory diagnosis of malaria. - Case investigation: HCDCP investigates all notified malaria cases.
+For locally-acquired cases, an indepth interview with the patient is conducted, in order to identify the estimated place of exposure and the risk for further local transmission. - Immediate communication to stakeholders and health professionals at national and local level, after the reporting of each locally-acquired malaria case to the HCDCP: - i.
+Hierarchy of the Ministry of Health (MoH), - ii.
+Regional public health authorities, - iii.
 Municipalities, - iv.
 MoH Committee for the Prevention and Management of Tropical Diseases, - Working Group for the designation of vector-borne disease (VBD) affected areas, v. - vi.
 National Centre for Blood Donation, responsible for the relevant blood safety measures, - vii.
-Physicians practicing in the affected area, to raise their awareness for investigating suspect cases. - Focus investigation reactive case detection: HCDCP investigation teams are deployed after the notification of each locally acquired case to perform a "focus investigation", in an area indicated by the epidemiological, entomological and environmental investigation.
-In this activity, all immigrants from malaria endemic countries in the focus were tested for malaria (RDT, microscopy and PCR), while individuals from non-endemic countries were screened for malaria compatible symptoms and tested for malaria accordingly.
-Fever screening was repeated on a regular basis for a month after the initial investigation. - Environmental and vector investigation is performed in the area after the detection of each locally acquired malaria case (or imported case in a receptive area), in order to identify Anopheles breeding sites and other risk factors for local transmission.

-- Proactive malaria case detection (PACD) in Evrotas Municipality, Lakonia: The HCDCP, in collaboration with the Region of Peloponnese, the Municipality of Evrotas, the University of Thessaly -MALWEST project (www.malwest.gr) and Doctors Without Borders (2012), supported from 2011-2014 a field team in the area for the active detection of malaria cases.
-Since 2015, the field team -with staff from the University of Thessaly and coordination from the HCDCP- is $Page \mid 7$ supported by the Region of Peloponnese to continue the PACD programme, undertaking also the radical treatment and focus investigation of all recorded malaria cases.
+Physicians practicing in the affected area, to raise their awareness for investigating suspected cases. - Focus investigation reactive case detection: HCDCP investigation teams are deployed after the notification of each locally acquired case to perform a "focus investigation", in an area indicated by the epidemiological, entomological and environmental investigation.
+In this activity, all individuals in the focus are screened for malaria compatible symptoms and tested for malaria accordingly.
+Following the report of the locally acquired malaria cases in 2017, the HCDCP, in collaboration with local public health authorities, organised and performed focus investigation of the cases, as well as communication activities amongst health professionals and the public in the areas. - Environmental and vector investigation is performed in the area after the recording of each locally acquired malaria case (or imported case in a receptive area), in order to identify Anopheles breeding sites and other risk factors for local transmission. - Proactive malaria case detection (PACD) in Evrotas Municipality, Lakonia: The HCDCP, in collaboration with the Region of Peloponnese, the Municipality of Evrotas, the University of Thessaly (www.malwest.gr) and Doctors Without Borders (2012), supported from 2011-2014 a field team in the area for the active detection of malaria cases.
+Since 2015, the field team -with coordination from the HCDCP- is supported by the Region of Peloponnese to continue the PACD programme, undertaking also the radical treatment and focus investigation of all recorded malaria cases.
 A significant number of immigrants from malaria endemic countries (mainly Pakistan) live and seasonally work in Evrotas.
 During the field visits, health promotion information is provided for protection against mosquitoes and fever screening and/or testing for malaria is performed regularly.
-In May-November 2016, fever screening visits were performed every 7-15 days in immigrant and Roma residences.
-A total of 800-1,000 migrants were screened (600-700 migrants systematically in 7 villages and 200-300 migrants in 5 other villages depending on the need). - III.
-Enhancing laboratory diagnosis of malaria: Since 2012, HCDCP has distributed Rapid Diagnostic Tests (RDTs) for malaria to Hospitals and Health Centers in areas with recently recorded local malaria transmission, and in areas with large populations of immigrants from endemic countries (i.e., large urban centers, in refugee/migrant camps, reception centers and the nearby Health Units), aiming at prompt diagnosis and treatment of malaria cases.
+In April-December 2017, fever screening visits were performed every 7-15 days in immigrant and Roma residences, with a total of approximately 1,000 immigrants screened in 12 villages in the particular area.

+III.
+Enhancing laboratory diagnosis of malaria: Since 2012, HCDCP has distributed Rapid Diagnostic Tests (RDTs) for malaria to Hospitals and Health Centers in areas with recently recorded malaria transmission, and in areas with large populations of immigrants from endemic countries (i.e., large urban centers, in refugee/migrant camps and the nearby Health Units), aiming at prompt diagnosis and treatment of malaria cases.
+In 2017, HCDCP provided RDTs to a total of 171 Health Units/facilities nationwide.
 RDTs have contributed significantly to the early detection of malaria cases in our experience and have been proven a valuable field tool.